StarRocks/starrocks/docs/en/loading/hdfs_load.md

 > **NOTE**
 >
 > The syntax of CREATE TABLE when using schema inference does not allow setting the number of replicas, so set it before creating the table.
-The example below is for a system with a single replica:
+The example below is for a system with three replicas:
 >
 > ```SQL
-> ADMIN SET FRONTEND CONFIG ('default_replication_num' = "1");
+> ADMIN SET FRONTEND CONFIG ('default_replication_num' = "3");
 > ```

 Create a database and switch to it: